 Cold Weather Payments

 Cold Weather Payments are made to help people keep warm during extended cold spells of weather.
-The scheme runs from 22 November and 31 March 2022.
+The scheme runs across the winter months.

 Cold Weather Payments are triggered when an average temperature of zero degrees Celsius or below for seven or more consecutive days is recorded or forecast.

 If you are eligible you’ll get a payment of £25 for each 7 day period of very cold weather between 1 November and 31 March.
 You don’t need to apply.